 The same scene using the F/22 (5/8) setting.
 The color is still poor, but the whole image sharpens up substantially, and would be usable for small to medium sized prints.

 The Bell & Howell Electric Eye 127 is a very smart looking camera, this one all dressed up in tweed, that’s why I bought it, and it quickly came to be one of my favorites to display; but not really to use.
-I do like the camera, it takes decent pictures when it’s stopped down, but the color and distortion are just too awful to run another roll through it.
+I do like the camera, it takes decent pictures when it’s stopped down, but the color and distortion, either from lens or film flatness issues are just too awful to run another roll through it.
 I used some cut and respooled Kodak Portra 400 film, that’s why I was able to shoot this camera at F/22 in good light and get proper exposures; otherwise with ISO 100 film you’d be under-exposing at the same aperture, and most likely would be using F/8; unfortunately we know what that looks like by the picture above.
 You can solve the awful color issue by using B&W film, Kodak T-Max or Tri-X 400 would be excellent if you can find it in 127 rolls.
 Try these links and good luck; B&H, or Ebay.
 Mike Eckman’s site has some B&W sample photos at the bottom.

 As a side note; the flash works just fine with a good battery, I took a few pictures of friends, (shy folks so I can’t show them), and they were all exposed properly using the guide on the bottom of the camera.
 If you want to get people excited about getting their picture taken, just pull out a camera and flash like the ‘Electric Eye’ and start blasting those bright bulbs; then listen to them complain about the yellow dot they see for the next 15 minutes!!
 Warning; don’t get too close to people’s faces when taking flash bulb pictures, sometimes the bulbs explode and send glass shards all over the room!!
 Better yet, get a clear plastic cover for the flash head.